Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 To help make the process easier, it’s important that you take things one step at a time.
 You don’t need to rush to respond on the day you receive a condolence message, the person will understand if you need time to reply.
 Wait until the time feels right and you feel ready to write your response.

-Responding in person
+1. Responding to condolences given in person

 If the condolence was delivered to you face-to-face, the best way to reply is with a simple “thank you” or “I appreciate that”.
 You may not feel ready to hold a long conversation, which is perfectly fine.